 The showing of Scout films was an adventure in the early days and noted in the records.
 The advent of home filming technology brought local events onto the (local) screens.

 The following are the records of named films shown and produced in Cambridge.
 Records of other showings exist but not Scout specific films (as 1950 below).

 In the list of new technology purchased by the District no record of projectors has been located.
 An 8mm projector does exist in archive collection, vintage unknown.

 1921 The great scout film in eight parts entitled ‘Be Prepared’ is coming to Cambridge in three days and will be exhibited art the Higher Grade School.
+In eight parts each 1000′ long.
 A description of the film was given the following week.

 1936 A film entitled ‘Us in camp’ was shown at the 1st Harston entertainment.
 Harston, previously part of 56th Cambridge Haslingfield, had recently moved into South Cambridgeshire.